vdespa/introduction-to-postman-course/simple-books-api.md

 **Possible errors**

 Status code 409 - "API client already registered."
-Try changing the clientEmail and name to something else.
+Try changing the values for `clientEmail` and `clientName` to something else.